ArchipelagoMW/Archipelago/worlds/shapez/docs/en_shapez.md

 ## What is considered a location check?

-- Levels (minimum 1-25, up to 1000 depending on player options, with additional checks for levels 1 and 20)
+- Levels (minimum 1-25, up to 999 depending on player options, with additional checks for levels 1 and 20)
-- Upgrades (minimum tiers II-VII (2-8), up to M (1000) depending on player options)
+- Upgrades (minimum tiers II-VIII (2-8), up to M (1000) depending on player options)
-- Delivering certain shapes at least once to the hub ("shapesanity")
+- Delivering certain shapes at least once to the hub ("shapesanity", up to 75800)
+- Achievements (up to 45)

 ## When the player receives an item, what happens?